siddharthsingh89/siddharthsingh89.github.io/_posts/2018-9-23-Design-Considerations-for-Database-for-web-Apps.md

 ### How to store images and videos in database?
-BLOB field can be used to store images in binary form.
+Consider the scenario if we have to store the images in an application.
+Example- Profile pictures, Answers having pictures in Q&A etc., Files uploaded by users etc.

+If we store the images in the BLOB field of the database, it impacts the performance of queries.
+While replication is easy,

-However, it is prefereed to store the acutal image files in the File system and store the path of the file in the database.
+We can instead use the file system to store the images or files and store the path of the file in the database.
+Storing large files in DB slows it down so if your files are bigger, File system is your best bet.

-### File System vs the database for storing images
+However, In a file system, we loose the ACID properties offered by a database.
+Files can be manually moved, deleted as well and we wouldn't know if the file exists.